 Our personal Green Revolution

-These are the actions we have taken in our own personal Green Revolution.
+These are the actions my husband and I have taken in our own personal Green Revolution.

 We have switched to an environmentally-friendly energy supplier – Ecotricity.